open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 - `planet` – our production optimized `planet` that's served via [Nginx](https://kinsta.com/knowledgebase/what-is-nginx/)
 - `couchdb` – a CouchDB container
 - `db-init` – CouchDB initialization data, it contains all the schema necessary for our `planet` to run
-- `chatapi` – a node proxy service for LLM APIs, used in planet's AI Chat
+- `chatapi` – a chat server that integrates with various AI-powered providers to enable AI-driven conversational features.

-## Run Planet with Docker
+## Check Docker Installation

-Now that Docker is installed, run `docker` in your terminal or command prompt.
+You installed Docker in the previous step.
+Now, run `docker` in your terminal or command prompt.
 If it's installed correctly, you'll see the help message without any errors.
 Once confirmed, follow the directions below to spin up Planet on your OS.

-### Windows
+## Windows - Run Planet Community with Docker

 TO BE FILLED

-### macOS
+## macOS - Run Planet Community with Docker

 ```sh
 # pull the latest tags for the planet, db-init, and chatapi Docker images